Therapy Online or in-person

 Eye movement desensitisation and reprocessing (EMDR) is a powerful scientifically proven psychotherapy to help people recover from traumatic events in their lives which have led to poor mental health.
 It is a structured therapy with eight phases using bilateral stimulation to process disturbing events.

-Compassion-focused therapy (CFT) is a therapy designed by Dr Paul Gilbert, a clinical psychologist and author of Living like Crazy, that incorporates CBT (Cognitive-Behavioral Therapy) with social psychology, evolutionary psychology, Buddhist philosophy and neuroscience.
+Compassion-focused therapy (CFT) is a therapy that incorporates CBT (Cognitive-Behavioural Therapy) with social psychology, evolutionary psychology, Buddhist philosophy and neuroscience.
 This therapy helps people develop and work with experiences of inner warmth and soothing to better regulate ourselves and recognise and reduce threat levels.

 Trauma Focused Therapy

-This is the most common overarching therapeutic approach based on the understanding and principles of Judith Herman in her book Trauma & Recovery that is based on three phases – stabilization, integration and/or re-integration.
+This is my overarching therapeutic approach based on the understanding and principles of Judith Herman in her book Trauma & Recovery based on three phases – stabilization, integration and/or re-integration.
 We determine where you are and build from there using a combination of techniques depending on what works best for you.

 Humanistic Integrative

-This approach is person-centred and depending on what your situation is a reflective, understanding and supportive space may be the most important element to your well- being.
+This approach is person-centred and flexible depending on what your situation is.
+A reflective, understanding and supportive space may be the most important element to your well- being.
 For example, after suffering a major loss or losing a loved one.
-Techniques or strategies may be utilised however the therapeutic alliance is vital.

 DBT (Dialectical Behaviour Therapy)

 DBT, developed by Marsha Linehan, is based on Cognitive-Behavioral Therapy that is helpful with people whose emotions can feel overwhelming.
-DBT requires effort and commitment to build lasting change and break out of negative patterns.
+DBT builds a foundation of lasting change to break out of negative patterns.

 Mindfulness CBT

 This form of therapy uses mindfulness as a key component to understanding ourselves, we look at reducing arousal levels and noticing what arises to understand ourselves better and build space to improve and/or feel more confident in our responses.
-I often draw on this approach working with clients to reduce depressive symptoms, improve engagement in day to day living and to reduce hypervigilance.
+I often draw on this approach working with clients across therapies to improve well-being in daily life.

 It is difficult to assess how many sessions will be needed as this will very much depend upon the circumstances and nature of your difficulties.
 After the first session, I can give you an idea of what I think is the best place to begin.